Who Will Cover My Medical Bills After a Car Accident?

 What is personal injury protection insurance?

-Personal Injury Protect insurance (PIP), also known as “no-fault insurance” covers the medical expenses related to injuries sustained in a car accident, no matter who is at fault, for both injured policyholders and passengers, even if they do not have health insurance.
-It is one of two coverages that are required in an automobile policy in the State of Florida (the other being property damage).
+Personal Injury Protect insurance (also known as “PIP”), covers the medical expenses related to injuries sustained in a car accident.
+It is also known as no-fault insurance.
+This is because it pays for your medical bills no matter who was at fault.
+This insurance covers both injured policyholders and passengers, even if they do not have health insurance.
+PIP one of two coverages required in Florida.
+Property damage is the other requirement.

 Do I have personal injury protection insurance on my car insurance?

-In Florida, all owners of motor vehicles registered in the state are required to purchase PIP coverage.
-This means that if you are involved in a car accident and have automobile insurance, that you have PIP coverage.
+In Florida, all owners of motor vehicles must have PIP coverage.
+This means that if you are involved in a car accident, you have PIP.

 What does personal injury protection insurance cover?

-If you receive treatment within 14 days of the accident, 80% of the reasonable and customary medical costs will be covered by PIP, up to a cap of $10,000.00.
+You are required to obtain treatment within 14 days of the accident.
+If you do this, 80% of the reasonable and customary cost will be paid by PIP.
+There is a cap of $10,000.00.
 You will be responsible for the other 20% of the coverage.

 Unfortunately, the legislature passed a law a couple of years back that required treatment within 14 days of the accident to receive PIP benefits.
 Because of this, if you do not receive treatment within 14 days of your accident, you will not be eligible for PIP coverage.